systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 <img  alt="New Trustee" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image44.png">

-Clicking the '**Upload Document'** button will open an upload window for selecting the type of document to upload to the system as shown below:
+Clicking the **'Upload Document'** button will open an upload window for selecting the type of document to upload to the system as shown below:

 <img  alt="Upload Document" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image45.png">